gvwilson/sensibleadventures/litany.md

 "No.
 Your technology is still too primitive to commit self-replication."
 His tone of voice placed the word somewhere between cannibalism and incest.
-"We believe the machines' progenitors are created five centuries hence.
+"The machines' progenitors are created five centuries hence.
 But the network through which the communicate originates here, as do many of the things they create.
-There are flying ships and zombies and ray guns, all of them taken from the stories of this era and an improbable number taken from *your* work.
+There are flying ships and zombies and ray guns, an improbable number of which are taken from this time period.
 We do not understand how that is possble."

 The distaste in Robbie's voice when he said "ray guns" almost matched that for "self-replication".
 Whoever or whatever was in his brother's body, it clearly didn't like mysteries.
-"So if it's my work you're interested in, not his, why…?"
+"So if that's what you're interested in, why use him?
-He gestured helplessly.
+Why not me?"

 "Um."
 The nurse cleared her throat.
 "They can't just project themselves into anyone.
-The vessel has to have a certain, uh, mental capacity?"
+The vessel has to have a certain, uh, mental capacity."

 George looked from her to Robbie and back again.
 "You're saying I'm not smart enough."

-"We did try,"
+"We have tried,"
 Robbie admitted.
 "And you were able to sustain the exchange for several moments.
-That's really quite good."
+That's actually quite good."

 Without warning, Robbie slumped sideways.
 For a heart-stopping moment George thought he was dead,